Homewaters: Human and Natural History in Puget Sound – In Progress

-Co-written with HistoryLink historian Jennifer Ott, Waterway will be the first in-depth, illustrated history of the Lake Washington Ship Canal and Hiram M. Chittenden Locks.
-Publication date is June 2017 and timed to commemorate the centennial of the opening of the locks in 1917.
+Co-written with HistoryLink historian Jennifer Ott, Waterway is the first in-depth, illustrated history of the Lake Washington Ship Canal and Hiram M. Chittenden Locks.
+Published in June 2017 and timed to commemorate the centennial of the opening of the locks in 1917.

 For thousands of years, people have fashioned piles of stones to delineate trails, honor ancestors, and mark territory.
 In doing so they have sought not only to connect to place but to communicate and share timeless messages.